sgrowe/samrowe.io/content/cv.md

 Client Projects:

-- Levi's Internal Product Line Management Tool
+- Levi’s internal product line management tool
-  - Led feature team developing collaborative merchant platform
+  - Led the feature team developing the “briefing” feature, used for a critical phase of Levi’s product development lifecycle
-  - Conducted user engagement sessions to refine product requirements
+  - Participated in user engagement sessions to refine product requirements
-  - Interviewed and evaluated engineering candidates
-- Nando's Digital Platform
+- Nando’s Digital Platform
+  - Transitioned identity provider to improve uptime and security of all Nando’s app and websites
+  - Collaborated closely with teams across the organisation to ensure a seamless transition
-  - Developed high-performance GraphQL API in Rust
+  - Developed high-performance GraphQL APIs in Rust
-  - Improved application security and identity management
-- MHRA Microservices Platform
-  - Designed Kubernetes infrastructure with Istio service mesh
+  - Deployed services to Kubernetes
+- MHRA microservices platform
+  - Created [a microservices platform](https://github.com/MHRA/products) built upon Kubernetes, Istio service mesh, and Terraform
   - Implemented comprehensive monitoring using Prometheus and Azure Monitor

 ### Previous Roles